What Happened to Icona?

 So, Why Did Both Cosmos and Icona Condos Get Cancelled?

-Liberty (Cosmos Developer) and Gupta (Icona Condo Developer) will have you, and their purchasers, believe that they were forced to cancel the developments due to “not obtaining satisfactory financing.”
-In the world of Pre-Construction developments (more info here), the 20% down-payment that purchasers fork over the developer before occupancy isn’t enough to fund construction, in fact, it’s not even close.
+In the world of pre-construction developments (more info here), the 20% down-payment that purchasers fork over the developer before occupancy isn’t enough to fund construction, in fact, it’s not even close.

 "While the developer cites financing challenges as the reason, I am much more concerned about the hundreds of people that have purchased a condo where they could live, experience and enjoy life in our community."